dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/configuring-dbcontext.md

 ## Using `IDbContextFactory<TContext>`

 As an alternative to the options above, you may also provide an implementation of `IDbContextFactory<TContext>`.
-EF command line tools and dependency injection can use this factory to create an instance of your DbContext.
+EF tools can use this factory to create an instance of your DbContext.
 This may be required in order to enable specific design-time experiences such as migrations.

 Implement this interface to enable design-time services for context types that do not have a public default constructor.
 Design-time services will automatically discover implementations of this interface that are in the same assembly as the derived context.